Transferability of Graph Neural Networks using Graphon and Sampling Theories: Proof of Theorem

-Since all the functions involved in \eqref{def:reg} are continuous on $\mathbb{T}\cong [0,1)$, we treat the argument addition in \eqref{def:reg} as a group addition on $\mathbb{T}$, i.e. it is taken modulo 1.
-(Alternatively, we can consider treating them as $1$-periodic functions on $\mathbb{R}$.
-This perspective will be used in \S\ref{sec:WNNthm}.)
+Note that all the functions involved in \eqref{def:reg} are continuous on $\mathbb{T}\cong [0,1)$.
 Reasonably, we can no longer expect $f=\mathcal{R}_\phi f$.
-However, we claim that the regularized sampling error, i.e. $f-\mathcal{R}_\phi f$, can be understood in terms of $\mu, \nu$ in \eqref{def:mu} and \eqref{def:nu}, respectively.
+However, we claim that the regularized sampling error, $f-\mathcal{R}_\phi f$, can be understood in terms of $\mu, \nu$ in \eqref{def:mu}, \eqref{def:nu}, respectively.